Nazzari97/Cell-Culture-Calcium-Activity-Identification/README.md

 Usage Requies 2016a MatLab for HeatMap generation - rest of code can be updated to work with newer versions of MatLab

+Place all files into a single folder and either start MatLab from there or enter functions into MatLab path

 Depending on usage of calcium activity and wounding, cell culture models can be analyzed using the get_marked_frames_modified_combined_with_main_driver_Bounds.m scripts

 Ex Vivo tissue should be analyzed with GMFCWMDB_Pre_made_Int_and_Pos.m using prior created excel files of the centroid data and intensity over time